jackleslie/html-styled/README.md

   <div>
     <h1>Hello world!</h1>
     <P color="red" p={[1, 2]}>
       This is a paragraph element from html-styled.
-It's now red and has responsive padding - easy!
+It is now red and has responsive padding - easy!
     </P>
   </div>